Zagorin Apples

 Nutritional Value

-Apples are made up mostly of carbohydrates and water.
-They contain simple sugars like glucose, fructose, and sucrose, along with both soluble and insoluble fiber, Vitamin C and other antioxidants, and potassium.
+Apples are mostly carbohydrates and water.
+They contain simple sugars like glucose, fructose, and sucrose along with fiber, vitamin C, potassium, and other antioxidants.
 Fiber maintains a healthy digestive system and lowers blood sugar levels, potassium contributes to heart health, and antioxidants are anti-inflammatory and anti-viral.

 Applications